SolviQorda/lambdalumps/README.md

 LambdaLumps is a Tetris clone written in Haskell, structured in a way that the game model is independent of any rendering packages.

-The source files do also contain implementation for the game in [Gloss](https://hackage.haskell.org/package/gloss), and an implementation using [Gloss-Rhine](https://hackage.haskell.org/package/rhine-gloss) is currently under construction (unstable).
+The source files do also contain implementation for the game in [Gloss](https://hackage.haskell.org/package/gloss), and an implementation using [Gloss-Rhine](https://hackage.haskell.org/package/rhine-gloss).

+Tutorial coming soon!

 # Installation